As an Amazon Associate, AutoPros earns commissions from qualifying purchases made through links in this post.

 Clean the vehicle exterior

-In order to clean the vehicle exterior, you should use a cloth or sponge, a brush, around three buckets of water, and an old towel.
-For protection and results, you should purchase a specialist car cleaner.
+In order to clean the vehicle exterior, you should use a cloth or microfiber sponge, a brush kit with different size brushes, around three buckets of water, and an old towel.
+For protection and results, you should purchase professional car cleaning soap.
 This step is important as it actually works effectively on the car surface, whereas using alternatives such as dishwashing cleaner will actually damage your car over time.
 Even only using water can cause swirl marks and microscopic scratches.

 Using a hose, the first step is to make the surface of your car wet followed by filling the buckets.
 You’ll need a bucket of soapy water and one with normal water – this is so you can rinse the dirt off your sponge.
 A key tip is to start the cleaning process at the roof and gradually clean down the car, ensuring that you use straight motions.
 Circles can again result in scratches.